Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

 The parameter $p$ is called the {\it memory} parameter of the elephant random walk.
 For $p\in [0,3/4)$ a central limit theorem applies, and the elephant random walk is diffusive ($X_{n}\sim \sqrt{n}$), while for $p\in (3/4,1)$ the elephant random walk is superdiffusive ($X_n\sim n^{\alpha}$ with $\alpha>1/2$).
 These results can be derived with martingale theory, as we discuss in Chapter~\ref{ch:3}.

 The process $X_n$ is, up to a time-dependent constant, related to a martingale process.
-Indeed, using Eqs.~(\ref{eq:Xdyn}-\ref{eq:Ysigma}) it follows almost surely that
+Indeed, using Eqs.~(\ref{eq:Xdyn}-\ref{eq:Ysigma}) we find that

 where we have used that $Y_0=0$.
 From Eqs.~(\ref{eq:Xdyn}-\ref{eq:Ymart}) it follows that the position of the elephant random walker is not a martingale, except for the case $p=1/2$ when the elephant random walk is a simple random walk.
-In fact, it follows from (\ref{eq:Xdyn}) and (\ref{eq:Ymart}) that
+In fact, (\ref{eq:Xdyn}) and (\ref{eq:Ymart}) imply that

 where $\gamma_n =(n+2p-1)/n $.
 Yet, from this result, we obtain a martingale with multiplicative structure.
 Indeed, let us introduce the quantity

 where $\Gamma$ is the Gamma function; notice that asymptotically,